w-lfpup/wctk-js/docs/wc.md

 }
 ```

-The `Wc` controller directly directly mirrors bare metal browser apis.

-It is a facade for a few core web componet APIs.
+But the `Wc` controller is also a facade for a few core web componet APIs including stylesheets and form values.

 ```ts
 class MyElement extends HTMLElement {